Yes, you should be teaching New Zealand History in your classroom! Now that we’ve got that sorted, let me explain four reasons why.

 Critical thinking is an important 21st-century skill and it is vital that students are learning this.
 In our Internet age of fake news and the ability for anyone to publish a website, it is crucial that we teach students to take a critical eye to what they read and are presented with.
 Why not take a critical look at history with your students: who is telling the story, and whose story is told?

-For example, the Tuia 250 New Zealand-wide event is taking place in October 2019, commemorating 250 years since Captain Cook met with Māori in what is now known as Gisborne.
+For example, the Tuia 250 New Zealand-wide event took place in October 2019, commemorating 250 years since Captain Cook met with Māori in what is now known as Gisborne.
 This meeting of Māori and Europeans has been widely documented throughout history, however, it is important to note a) who is telling the story, and b) whose story is being told.

 If you look at the Captain Cook Society’s list of Captain Cook’s biography, it states that on the 8th of October 1769, “James Cook anchored the bark Endeavour in Poverty Bay which he originally named as Endeavour Bay”, and on the 9th of October, 1769, “James Cook, Joseph Banks and Daniel Solander went ashore at the future site of Gisborne.”
 If you took this account of these events at face value, you would assume this was a successful discovery of New Zealand and a largely uneventful couple of day.
 However, this account of history fails to mention that Cook’s crew were met by Māori, engaged in conflict and murdered prominent Maāori leaders over these two days.
 Quite a lot of information to conveniently leave out!